dcm4che/dcm4chee-arc-hl7cs/source/oru/inbound.rst

    >>Text Value, "(0040, A160)",,, OBX:3/component='SR Text'

-.. [#Note 1] : If the value of this field is P, then CompletionFlag is set to PARTIAL.
+.. [#Note1] : If the value of this field is P, then CompletionFlag is set to PARTIAL.
 In all other cases it is set to COMPLETE

-.. [#Note 2] : If the value of this field is P or F, then VerificationFlag is set to VERIFIED.
+.. [#Note2] : If the value of this field is P or F, then VerificationFlag is set to VERIFIED.
 In all other cases it is set to UNVERIFIED

-.. [#Note 3] : This sequence is present only if Field 32 (i.e. Principal Result Interpreter) is present in OBR segment.
+.. [#Note3] : This sequence is present only if Field 32 (i.e. Principal Result Interpreter) is present in OBR segment.

-.. [#Note 4] : If OBX field[3] component is Study Instance UID, then value is taken from OBX:5; else value is system generated.
+.. [#Note4] : If OBX field[3] component is Study Instance UID, then value is taken from OBX:5; else value is system generated.

-.. [#Note 5] : If OBX field[3] component is Series Instance UID, then value is taken from OBX:5; else value is system generated.
+.. [#Note5] : If OBX field[3] component is Series Instance UID, then value is taken from OBX:5; else value is system generated.

-.. [#Note 6] : If OBX field[3] component is SR Instance UID, then value is taken from OBX:5; else value is system generated.
+.. [#Note6] : If OBX field[3] component is SR Instance UID, then value is taken from OBX:5; else value is system generated.

-.. [#Note 7] : If the Placer and/or Filler order number are not provided by the Referenced Request Sequence, it is assumed that the
+.. [#Note7] : If the Placer and/or Filler order number are not provided by the Referenced Request Sequence, it is assumed that the
     Report Manager is able to obtain values.

-.. [#Note 8] : If absent "UNKNOWN" is used.
+.. [#Note8] : If absent "UNKNOWN" is used.